cowboy8625/pygo/README.md

 # PyGo

-PyGo is a Cargo like too for Python
+PyGo is a Cargo like manager for Python

 `pygo new myproject`